Mar 16. 2020

 Finally we can also mention cloud storage options that will become handy during work:

 Google Drive – from our point of view the best cloud solution to start with.
-It offers a lot of storage space and fantastic options when it comes to document editing (Docs, Sheets, Slides etc.)
+It offer a lot of storage space and fantastic options when it comes to document editing (Docs, Sheets, Slides etc.)

 Dropbox – one of the most famous cloud storage solutions.
 It has the fastest synchronization, but in terms of functionality, it does not even come close to the level of Google Drive.